-We update our understanding of the Authority's operations and identify any areas that will require particular attention during our audit of the Authority's financial statements.
+We have updated our understanding of the Authority's operations and identified any areas that will require particular attention during our audit of the Authority's financial statements.

-We identify the key risks affecting the Authority's financial statements.
+We have identified the key risks affecting the Authority's financial statements.
 These are based on our knowledge of the Authority, our sector experience and our ongoing dialogue with Authority staff.
-The risks identified to date are set out in this document.
+Any risks identified to date through our risk assessment process are set out in this document.
 Our audit strategy and plan will, however, remain flexible as the risks and issues change throughout the year.
 It is the Authority's responsibility to adequately address these issues.
 We encourage the Authority to raise any technical issues with us as early as possible so that we can agree the accounting treatment in advance of the audit visit.